Last reviewed on 23rd January 2022

-Mortgage advisors are on your side and want to do their very best in getting you a mortgage.
+Mortgage advisors are on your side and will do their very best in getting you a mortgage.
 Declaring your criminal record allows mortgage advisors to then plan your application accordingly.
-Not doing so will leave advisors in the dark and as a result, they won’t be able to offer you the support needed.
+Not doing so will leave advisors in the dark and unable to offer you the support needed.

 Should you disclose an unspent conviction?

 As discussed, telling your mortgage advisor is a must.
 If your advisor isn’t aware of your criminal record, they’ll struggle to find you a suitable lender.
 You should inform your advisor whether you’re asked or not.

 Even if you were approved a mortgage and a lender later found you lied, it can be enough to terminate your mortgage agreement.
 Furthermore, your lender may pursue you which could lead to another conviction.

-What will my lender ask me?
+What will my lender ask about my criminal record?

 Some lenders will ask you if you’ve ever had any criminal convictions or if there are any pending cases.
 Other lenders may also ask whether your family or cohabitants have a criminal record.
 More often than not, lenders ask these questions to build a profile of each applicant and not to catch someone out.

 Certain convictions can impact your credit score and if you’ve spent time in prison, you may have gaps in your address history.
-If you don’t disclose your convictions, explaining the gaps in your address history may become difficult.
+If you don’t disclose your convictions, explaining the gaps in your address history can become difficult.

 Lenders will ask for proof of an address, which can include bank statements or utility bills.
 It’s important to have as much paperwork as possible to support your mortgage application.

 If your lender asks you to disclose your convictions, they may delve further into your criminal record.
 For instance, if your convictions are related to fraud, money laundering or crimes related to finance, lenders will be very hesitant in approving a mortgage.

 From a lender’s perspective, they want to be confident in your ability to repay your mortgage.
 If you get convicted again, then repaying your mortgage will likely become a problem, especially if you’re incarcerated.
-That’s why getting guidance from an advisor can be so useful, as we’ll explain everything you can do to help support your application.
+That’s why getting guidance from an advisor can be helpful, as we’ll explain everything you can do to help support your application.

-How to prepare your application
+How to prepare your application with a criminal record

-Many applicants have gone on to apply, even getting an agreement in principle before being declined later on in the application process.
+Many applicants have applied and even got an agreement in principle before being declined later on in the application process.
 This can easily be avoided by carefully planning your application beforehand.